MonteDevIdea/KurkThe2DGame/README.md

 </p>

 ## Description
-"Kurk" est un jeu vidéo narratif et immersif qui transporte les joueurs au cœur d'une ville néo-gothique mystérieuse, s'inspirant des univers sombres et mythiques de "Magic the Gathering" (Innistrad) et de "Bloodborne" (Yharnam).
-L'intrigue captivante explore la chute et la descente à la folie d'une société, suivant les péripéties de personnages clés, tels que des vampires, des anges, des goules, des abominations et des membres de cultes divers.
+"Kurk" is a narrative and immersive video game that transports players into the heart of a mysterious neo-gothic city, inspired by the dark and mythical worlds of "Magic the Gathering" (Innistrad) and "Bloodborne" (Yharnam).
+The captivating storyline explores the fall and descent into madness of a society, following the adventures of key characters, such as vampires, angels, ghouls, abominations, and members of various cults.

-L'atmosphère du jeu évolue, passant de l'espoir au début de l'aventure vers le chaos et le désespoir, offrant une expérience riche et émotionnelle.
+The game's atmosphere evolves from hope at the beginning of the adventure to chaos and despair, offering a rich and emotional experience.

-## Fonctionnalités Principales (MVP)
+## Main Features (MVP)

-- **Survival Game :** Le jeu se concentre initialement sur un mode survie.
+- **Survival Game:** The game initially focuses on a survival mode.

-- **Système de Vague Infini :** Intégration d'un système de vagues infinies d'ennemis.
+- **Infinite Wave System:** Integration of an infinite wave system of enemies.

-- **Shop pour Débloquer d'Autres Armes et Pouvoirs :** Mise en place d'une boutique permettant de débloquer une variété d'armes et de pouvoirs.
+- **Shop to Unlock Other Weapons and Powers:** Implementation of a shop to unlock a variety of weapons and powers.

-- **One Tap pour se Battre :** Utilisation d'un système simple de "One Tap" pour les combats.
+- **One Tap to Fight:** Use of a simple "One Tap" system for combat.

-- **Boss, Mini-Boss et Ennemis Mineurs :** Présence de boss, de mini-boss et d'ennemis mineurs.
+- **Bosses, Mini-Bosses, and Minor Enemies:** Presence of bosses, mini-bosses, and minor enemies.

-## Fonctionnalités Principales (Final Version)
+## Main Features (Final Version)

-- **Évolution vers un Mode Plateforme 2D, Souls-like et RPG :** Passage à un esprit de plateforme 2D, souls-like et RPG.
+- **Evolution to a 2D Platformer, Souls-like, and RPG Mode:** Transition to a 2D platformer, souls-like, and RPG spirit.

-- **Personnalisation du Personnage Principal :** Possibilité pour les joueurs de personnaliser leur personnage principal.
+- **Customization of the Main Character:** Ability for players to customize their main character.

-- **Expansion des Lieux :** Accès à davantage d'endroits dans le monde du jeu.
+- **Expansion of Locations:** Access to more locations in the game world.

-- **Mode Histoire avec Fins Multiples :** Introduction d'un mode histoire avec des fins multiples.
+- **Story Mode with Multiple Endings:** Introduction of a story mode with multiple endings.

-- **Ajout de Compétences, Pouvoirs et Capacités :** Enrichissement du personnage avec de nouvelles compétences, pouvoirs et capacités.
+- **Addition of Skills, Powers, and Abilities:** Enrichment of the character with new skills, powers, and abilities.

 # Technologies
 [![Kotlin][Kotlin]][Kotlin-url]
 [![IOS][IOS]][IOS-url]
 [![Android][Android]][Android-url]

-## Langages et Frameworks
+## Languages and Frameworks
-Les langages et frameworks utilisés pour le développement de KURK sont les suivants:
+The languages and frameworks used for the development of KURK are as follows:

 - KorGE Game Engine
 - Kotlin
 - Compose Multiplatform

-## Bibliothèques et APIs
+## Libraries and APIs
-Les bibliothèques et APIs suivantes sont utilisées dans le développement de KURK :
+The following libraries and APIs are used in the development of KURK:

 - LDtk

-## Structure du Projet
+## Project Structure
 <p align="center">
     <img src="ImgReadMe/Main Menu.png" alt="Menu"  />
     <img src="ImgReadMe/In Game.png" alt="Game" />